Bind Splunk to an IP

 server.socket_host setting in web.conf.

-To make this a temporary change, use the environment variable
+To make this a temporary change, set the environment variable

 $SPLUNK_HOME/etc/splunk-launch.conf to include the